Policy Learning with Observational Data: Introduction

 One difference between our results and those of \citet{kitagawa2015should} is that the latter provide finite sample regret bounds, whereas our results are asymptotic in the sample size $n$.
 The reason for this is that our bounds rely on results from the literature on semiparametric estimation \citep*{bickel,chernozhukov2016locally,chen2008semiparametric,hahn1998role,newey1994asymptotic,robins1}, which themselves are asymptotic.
 Recently, \citet{armstrong2017finite} showed that, in a class of average treatment effect estimation problems, finite sample conditionally minimax linear estimators are asymptotically efficient, thus providing a connection between desirable finite sample guarantees and asymptotic optimality.
 It would be interesting to examine whether similar connections are possible in the policy learning case.

-Policy learning from observational data has also been considered in parallel literatures developed in both statistics \citep*{chen2016personalized,luedtke2016optimal,luedtke2016statistical,luedtke2017faster, qian2011performance,zhang2012estimating,zhao2012estimating,zhou2015residual} and machine learning \citep*{beygelzimer2009offset,langford2011doubly,kallus2017balanced,kallus2017recursive,swaminathan2015batch}.
-Two driving themes behind these literatures are the development of performant algorithms for solving the empirical maximization problems (and relaxations thereof) that underlie policy learning, and the use of doubly robust objectives for improved practical performance. \citet{kallus2017balanced}, \citet{swaminathan2015batch}, \citet{zhao2012estimating} and \citet{zhou2015residual} also prove regret bounds for their methods; however, they do not achieve a $1/\sqrt{n}$ sample dependence, with the exception of \citet{kallus2017balanced} in the special case of the reproducing kernel Hilbert space setting described above.
+Policy learning from observational data has also been considered in parallel literatures developed in both statistics \citep*{luedtke2016statistical,qian2011performance,zhang2012estimating,zhao2012estimating} and machine learning \citep*{beygelzimer2009offset,langford2011doubly,kallus2017balanced,swaminathan2015batch}.
+Two driving themes behind these literatures are the development of performant algorithms for solving the empirical maximization problems (and relaxations thereof) that underlie policy learning, and the use of doubly robust objectives for improved practical performance. \citet{kallus2017balanced}, \citet{swaminathan2015batch} and \citet{zhao2012estimating} also prove regret bounds for their methods; however, they do not achieve a $1/\sqrt{n}$ sample dependence, with the exception of \citet{kallus2017balanced} in the special case of the reproducing kernel Hilbert space setting described above.
 Finally, \citet{luedtke2017faster} propose a class of regret bounds that decay faster than $1/\sqrt{n}$ by exploiting non-uniform asymptotics; see Section \ref{sec:lb} for a further discussion.

-The problem of optimal treatment allocation can also be seen as a special case as the broader problem of optimal data-driven decision making.
-From this perspective, our result is related to the work of \citet{rudin2018big} and \citet{bertsimas2014predictive}, who study data-driven rules for optimal inventory management.
+The problem of optimal treatment allocation can also be seen as a special case of the broader problem of optimal data-driven decision making.
+From this perspective, our result is related to the work of \citet{rudin2018big} and \citet{bertsimas2014predictive}, who study data-driven rules for optimal inventory management and related problems.
 Much like in our case, they advocate learning with a loss function that is directly tied to a utility-based criterion.

-Another relevant line of work studies the online ``contextual bandit'' setup where a practitioner seeks to learn a decision rule while actively making treatment allocation decisions for incoming subjects \citep*[e.g.,][]{hsu2014taming,auer2002nonstochastic,bastani2015online,dimakopoulou2017estimation, lai1985asymptotically, perchet2013multiarmed, rakhlin2016efficient}.
-Despite aiming for a similar goal, the contextual bandit problem is quite different from ours: On one hand, it is harder because of an exploration/exploitation trade-off that arises in sequential trials; on the other hand, it is easier, because the experimenter has perfect control over the treatment assignment mechanism at each step of the procedure.
+Finally, we note a growing literature on estimating conditional average treatment effects, including \citet{athey2015machine}, \citet*{athey2018generalized}, \citet{nie2017learning}, and references therein.
+Although the goal is similar to that of learning optimal treatment assignment rules, the specific results themselves differ; they focus on squared-error loss rather than utilitarian regret.